Bitters and soda is a bubbly and refreshing low alcohol drink! It tastes like a cocktail, but has only trace amounts of booze.

 What’s in Bitters and Soda?

 Bitters and Soda is a drink that combines cocktail bitters and club soda.
 Because there are only a few dashes of bitters in the drink, the alcohol level very low and nearly negligible.
-It’s a great option for anyone who wants to drink alcohol, but still wants the flavor of a cocktail.
+It’s a great option for anyone who wants the flavor of a cocktail without the alcohol.
 The minute alcohol level also makes it a very low calorie drink.
 “Bitters and Soda” is also the name of a brand of canned non-alcoholic drinks, but you can easily make this drink at home.
 The ingredients you’ll need are:

 - Club soda or sparkling water